kudujs/kudu/README.md

 }
 ```

-The above function accepts options consisting of the following:
+The above functions accepts the following options:

 ```javascript
 	var options = {